DangerousPrototypes/BusPirate5-docs-hardware/docs/hardware-latest.md

 ![](./img/json-config.png)

-NAND flash is used to save global and mode configuration preferences in simple JSON files.
+NAND flash is used to save global and mode configuration in simple JSON files.
 It can also be used for all kinds of interesting things, like firmware storage for production programming, saving dumps from flash chips and EEPROMs or logging bus communications.
-It will be interesting to see what the community comes up with.

 :::info
-NAND flash appears as a readable and writable USB disk drive, however the speed is low because there only enough RP2040 pins to implement a one bit SPI interface.
+NAND flash appears as a readable and writable USB disk drive, however the speed is quite low because there only enough RP2040 pins to implement a one bit SPI interface.
 :::

 ## LCD

 [![](./img/bp5rev10/lcd.png)](./img/bp5rev10/BusPirate-5-rev8.pdf)

-A beautiful 240x320 pixel color [IPS (all angle viewing) LCD](components/leds#lcd-20-ips-lcd-240x320-st7789v-with-spi-interface-qt200h1201) acts as a pin label, displays the voltage on each pin and shows the current used by the programmable power supply unit.
-The LCD shares an SPI bus with the TF flash card and 74HC595 IO expanders.
+A beautiful 240x320 pixel color [IPS (all angle viewing) LCD](/components-rev10/leds#lcd-20-ips-lcd-240x320-st7789v-with-spi-interface-qt200h1201) acts as a pin label, displays the voltage on each pin and shows the current used by the programmable power supply unit.
+The LCD shares an SPI bus with the NAND flash and 74HC595 IO expanders.
 The display is already FCC certified, which doesn't exempt us from certification, but a bad LCD can spray radiation all over the spectrum causing us to fail.

-The display is happy working at the maximum possible SPI speed of the RP2040.
-Unfortunately, TF flash cards become misconfigured when SPI is run above 32MHz so we have to settle for half speed.
-A lot of the limitations we encountered in this design result from the very low pin count of the RP2040.
-With an additional 16 or 32 pins, each SPI peripheral could sit on a separate bus and life on the board would be much happier.

 :::info
-The background image is a bitmap converted to a C byte array and included in the firmware.
-Several open source font sets were converted to bitmaps to power the display.
+The LCD background image is a bitmap converted to a C byte array and included in the firmware.
+Several open source font sets were converted to bitmaps for the display.
 :::

 ## 18 RGB LEDs

 [![](./img/bp5rev10/bp5rev10-leds.jpg)](./img/bp5rev10/BusPirate-5-rev8.pdf)

-It's customary to have an indicator LED, so to check that box we added 18 [SK6812 RGB LEDs](components/leds#led-sk6812-mini-e-led6028--3528).
-SK6812s are controlled by a time-based protocol over a single wire, which is normally a real pain to work with, but the RP2040's PIO module makes it a breeze.
+It's customary to have an indicator LED, so to check that box we added 18 [SK6812 RGB LEDs](/components-rev10/leds#led-sk6812-mini-e-led6028--3528).
+SK6812s are controlled by a time-based protocol that can be a real pain to work with, but the RP2040's PIO module makes it a breeze.
 The LEDs are powered directly from USB voltage (~5volts), and require a 5volt input signal.
 The RP2040's 3.3volt output is converted to 5volts using one pin of the 74HCT245 level shifter.

-SK6812s are found in cheap LED strips, so they're common, inexpensive and come in a variety of interesting form factors.
-10 [MINI-E packaged LEDs](components/leds#led-sk6812-mini-e-led6028--3528) shine up through holes in the PCB to illuminate the case around the LCD.
-8 [SIDE-A LEDs](components/leds#led-sk6812-side-a-4020--40x20x16mm) along the edge of the board give an under lighting effect.
+SK6812s are found in cheap LED strips.
+They're common, inexpensive and come in a variety of interesting form factors.
+10 [MINI-E packaged LEDs](/components-rev10/leds#led-sk6812-mini-e-led6028--3528) shine up through holes in the PCB to illuminate the case around the LCD.
+8 [SIDE-A LEDs](/components-rev10/leds#led-sk6812-side-a-4020--40x20x16mm) along the edge of the board have an under lighting effect.

 :::tip
 There are two common footprints for SK6812-SIDE-A. The preferred part has evenly spaced pads that bend 90 degrees and extend up the back of the case.
 We have had the best success reflow soldering this footprint, and it is MUCH easier to hand rework than others.
 :::

-You might be thinking, 18 LEDs x 3 colors x 20mA is too much current for USB!
+You might be thinking: 18 LEDs x 3 colors x 20mA is too much current for USB!
 You'd be totally right!
 Great care is taken in the firmware to ensure that the maximum current stays within the allowable limits for USB.

 :::warning
 If you go hardware hacking, be aware that it is possible to far exceed the limits of your USB port when the LEDs are turned on at 100% brightness.
 It does look really cool though.